 B) Deer Point Route: this route is accessed from the base of Coach Run up to Sourdough and then onto the Upper Ridge, topping out at Deer Point.
 Please stay to hiker’s right on this path to avoid grooming/snowmaking equipment.
 This route is restricted during operations so please be transitioning into downhill mode fifteen minutes before opening, 8:45 am on weekends and holidays and 9:45 am Monday through Friday.

-There is no ski patrol or ski area services outside of the resorts normal operating hours.
+There are no ski patrol or ski area services outside of the mountain’s normal operating hours.
 If accessing the mountain prior to operating hours, you do so at your own risk.
 In case of emergency, outside of operating hours, call 911 and know that response times could be extended.
 Also be aware that mobile phone service can be unreliable on the mountain, especially on the Pine Creek Side and Superior sides of the mountain.

 Required Pass and Release of Liability:

 We have decided to waive the pass and liability waiver for this season as it created some confusion.
 We plan on getting it back online next season but until then enjoy!

 *This policy and Up-Hill-Skin-Track is maintained and enforced by the Bogus Basin Ski Patrol, any questions, comments or suggestions can be sent to email@example.com.

 Thanks and enjoy,

 Bogus Basin Ski Patrol